All Episodes

 She just sounds angry every time she stands up and speaks.

-But there you I mean the real question is which came first, People magazine or the low information voter.
+But there, you know, the real question is which came first, People Magazine or the low information voter?

 Did the entertainment media in this country create the low information voter by feeding them news and entertainment stuff to distract them from other things?